-Joinery, Joists, and Gender: A Woodworking History for the 21st Century is the first publication of its kind to survey the long and rich histories of women and gender non-conforming persons who work in wood.
-Written for craft practitioners, design students, and readers interested in the intersections of gender and labor history—with 200 full color images both historical and contemporary—this book provides an accessible and insightful entry into the histories, practices, and lived experiences of women and non-binary makers in woodworking.
+Joinery, Joists and Gender: A History of Woodworking for the 21st Century is the first publication of its kind to survey the long and rich histories of women and gender non-conforming persons who work in wood.
+Written for craft practitioners, design students, and readers interested in the intersections of gender and labor history—with 200 full-color images, both historical and contemporary—this book provides an accessible and insightful entry into the histories, practices, and lived experiences of women and nonbinary makers in woodworking.

-Part II features sixteen in-depth profiles of diverse contemporary woodworkers, all of whom identify fine woodworking as their principal vocation.
-Through studio visits, interviews, and photographs of space and process, the book uncovers the varied practices and contributions these artisans make to the understanding of wood as a medium to engage spatial, material, aesthetic, and even existential challenges.
+This is followed by sixteen in-depth profiles of contemporary woodworkers, all of whom identify fine woodworking as their principal vocation.
+Through studio visits, interviews, and photographs of space and process, the book uncovers the varied practices and contributions these diverse artisans make to the understanding of wood as a medium to engage spatial, material, aesthetic, and even existential challenges.

 Table of Contents

 Preface Introduction Chapter 1: Early Histories of Women in Woodworking Chapter 2: Changing Educational Models Chapter 3: Shifting Economies Chapter 4: The American Studio Furniture Movement Chapter 5: Contemporary Profiles

 Deirdre Visser is a curator, educator, visual artist, and woodworker in San Francisco’s Mission District.